MaxKellermann/cegcc-build/README.md

-This is meta-repository to build entire CeGCC toolchain.
+This is meta-repository to build entire CeGCC toolchain, forked from Max Kellermann.
+Compilation managed on nixos-18.03.

+Please note: the whole CeGCC project is dead, compiling libraries like OpenSSL for WinCE is more successfull using Windows, Visual Studio 2008 and embedded Visual C++ 4.0.
+(To maintain support for an project we now have a VirtualBox running Windows with all required components).

 Clone this repository using:

 ```
-git clone git://github.com/MaxKellermann/cegcc-build
+git clone git://github.com/geier1993/cegcc-build
 ```

 To build: